mainsail-crew/crowsnest/README.md

 to your camera setup section. \
 Restart webcamd via mainsail (or your used UI) and you're good to go.

-To determine which options or better said parameters your Webcam provides, \
+To determine which options or better said parameters your Webcam provides, set at least
-add to your

-    [webcamd]

-section, simply

-    log_v4l2ctrls: true
+    log_level: verbose

 This will show you a list with available options.
 Like this: